Josephy5/DitherFadeEffect-Unity/README.md

 part of my studies in shader development.
 It is meant to be for Unity 2019 URP (2019.3.35f1) but it can work in other unity versions (like Unity 6 or Unity 2022) and other pipelines (like Built-In).
 This repo is meant to be a reliable and accessible resource to create the simple dither fading effect.

-This is very simple to implement and intergrate to any material shader effect.
+This is very simple and easy to create from scratch and intergrate to any material shader effect.
 But if your effect does need to depend on alpha & alpha clipping for other uses, you will need to find a way to blend the dither fading with whatever effect that relies on alpha & alpha clipping.
 This repo is to provide a reliable and accessible means to create the simple dither fading.